noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

 # Linear Algebra

-As soon as you include the [`LinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) or the [`SparseLinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/SuiteSparse/) package you have a lot more operations available, both are part of the Julia Standard Library.
+As soon as we include the [`LinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) or the [`SparseLinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/SuiteSparse/) package we have a lot more operations available, both are part of the Julia Standard Library.
 ```julia-repl
 julia> using LinearAlgebra
 julia> tr(A)